mikemcguire/slack-bot-api/README.md

 [![npm](http://img.shields.io/npm/v/slackbots.svg?style=flat)](https://www.npmjs.com/package/slackbots)

 This is Node.js library for easy operation with Slack API.
+This version is a fork of [mishk0's slackbots](https://github.com/mishk0/slack-bot-api) that adds a `getUserByEmail` method & is dependent on lodash.

 It also exposes all opportunities of <a href="https://api.slack.com/rtm">Slack's Real Time Messaging API</a>.